carlyrod/carlyrod.github.io/about.md

 </div>

 ## Skills and Techniques
+- Cell culture
-- Culture of human induced pluripotent stem cells (hiPSC), mouse embryonic stem cells (mESCs), and various immortalized cell lines.
+- - human induced pluripotent stem cells (hiPSC)
+  - mouse embryonic stem cells (mESCs)
+  - immortalized cell lines (BV2, HEK-293T)
 - Directed differentiation of PSCs into neurons and microglia
-- - Immunofluorescence of both in vitro and in vivo samples
+- Immunofluorescence of both in vitro and in vivo samples
 - Automated image acquisition and analysis on Revvity's Opera Phenix HCS Microscope
 - R for data analysis and visualization
 - qPCR, RT-qPCR, and dPCR